t-troebst/perfanno.nvim/README.md

 * Add some kind of tree-based call graph exploration.
 * Add support for `:FindHottestCallers` with increased depth.
 * Add `:FindHottestCallees` which is essentially `:FindHottestLines` but relative to stack traces that go through a certain selection.
+* Perf can take quite a while to generate reports from large files, maybe add some kind of caching?